leidoe07/blog/_posts/2024-10-12-debugging.md

 # Daring Debugging: Tackling Python Code Errors One Bug at a Time
 Debugging code is never EVER a walk in the park.
 If you’ve just started with Python like me , you probably know how frustrating it can be to figure out why something doesn’t work.
 But when the light bulb in your brain finally flicks on and you realize what’s broken, it’s one of those sweet moments that makes the struggle worth it.

 For this project, I had to debug several Python snippets, find the issues, and fix them.
-Some were sneaky little bugs, but I managed to track them down and squash them.
 Let’s dive into the details!

 ## 1. Temperature Check Gone Wrong
 The task was to classify temperatures as "hot," "temperate," or "cold" which would be simple if n the code didn't  ignore an entire range of temperatures.